AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 8. Next, navigate back up to **02 Retail** and select the **01 Event Generator** notebook

+> This notebook will simulate the browsing and purchasing activity for six users with different personality based preferences and save the result to the `events` collection in Cosmos DB.

+>The movies have been pre-selected and sorted into the genres of comedy, drama and action.
+While the actual movie selection and activity taken is random, it is weighted to respect the user's preferences in each genere to hit a distribution that would mirror that user's taste.

+>For example, user 400001 has the preference of 20 for comedy, 30 for drama, 50 for action.
+This will result in the user logging more activity with action movies.

+>NOTE: Your results (aka the `events` generated) may be different from your fellow lab participants

 9. Attach your cluster to the notebook using the dropdown.
 In the drop down, select the **small** cluster.

 ![Click the `detached` drop down, select the small cluster.](./media/xx_DataBricks_09.png 'Set the cluster')